Shankar-Singh-Mahanty/RailConnect/README.md

 # RailConnect

 Welcome to **RailConnect**!
-This project, developed as an internship initiative by East Coast Railway, aims to create and manage a closed user group with advanced security features and exclusive access.
+This project, developed as an internship initiative by East Coast Railway, aims to create and manage a closed user group (CUG) with advanced security features and exclusive access.
 It is perfect for fostering a secure, private, and interactive environment for railway personnel and related stakeholders.

 ## Features